Break Out (Pointer Sisters album)

-Break Out is the tenth studio album by American female vocal group the Pointer Sisters, released on November 6, 1983, on Planet Records, distributed by RCA Records.
-It is the Pointer Sisters' most successful album to date, peaking at number eight on the Billboard 200 and being certified triple-platinum by the RIAA.
+Break Out is the tenth album by the American female vocal group the Pointer Sisters, released on November 1, 1983, on Planet Records, distributed by RCA Records.
+It is the Pointer Sisters' most successful album, peaking at number 8 on the Billboard 200 and being certified triple-Platinum by the RIAA.

 Overview

-Featuring mostly electro dance tunes, the album gave the Pointer Sisters the biggest success of their recording career, spawning four U.S. top 10 hits—"Jump (For My Love)", "Automatic", "Neutron Dance" and a slightly remixed version of their 1982 hit "I'm So Excited".
+Featuring mostly synth-based tunes, the album gave the Pointer Sisters the biggest success of their recording career, spawning four U.S. Top 10 hits—"Jump (For My Love)", "Automatic", "Neutron Dance" and a slightly remixed version of their 1982 hit "I'm So Excited".
 The latter was included on later editions of the album in the place of the track "Nightline".
-"Automatic" also became the group's biggest UK hit, peaking at No. 2 and certified "Silver" by the BPI.
-"Jump" also made the UK top 10, peaking at No. 6.
+"Automatic" also became the group's biggest UK hit, peaking at No. 2 and certified Silver by the BPI.
+"Jump" also made the UK Top 10, peaking at No. 6.

 With the remix of "I'm So Excited" added to pressings of the album in mid-1984, a total of six singles were issued from Break Out.
 The first release was "I Need You", featuring shared lead vocals by the three Pointer Sisters.
 A mid-tempo number, it was atypical of the album's overall dance sound; the choice of the song as lead single was based on producer Richard Perry's hope that the track would reinstate the Pointer Sisters' presence at R&B radio.
-"I Need You" did become a major hit on the Billboard R&B chart but did not reach the Top 40 of the Billboard Hot 100, stalling at No. 48.
+"I Need You" did become a major hit on the Billboard R&B chart but did not reach the top 40 of the Billboard Hot 100, stalling at No. 48.

-The dance track "Jump (For My Love)" (titled simply "Jump" on the first version of the album), with June Pointer on lead, was intended to be the second single from Break Out; however, another dance track, "Automatic", was substituted in its place, after garnering heavy airplay on radio and in dance clubs as an album track.
+The dance track "Jump (For My Love)", with June Pointer on lead, was intended to be the second single from Break Out; however, another dance track, "Automatic", was substituted in its place, after garnering heavy airplay on radio and in dance clubs as an album track.
 The first major hit to feature the distinctive contralto of Ruth Pointer on lead, "Automatic" became the first Top 40 hit from Break Out, its No. 5 peak ending a three-year absence by the Pointer Sisters from the Top 10 of the Hot 100.
 "Automatic" also became the most successful R&B hit by the Pointer Sisters as a trio—its No. 2 R&B peak was bested by "How Long (Betcha' Got a Chick on the Side)", a 1975 No. 1 R&B hit by the group in its original four-woman format.
 "Jump (For My Love)" was afforded a single release as the follow-up to "Automatic" and, with a No. 3 peak, became the most successful single from Break Out.
+Titled "Jump" on the first version of the album, it would change to the more well-known "Jump (For My Love)" after Van Halen hit number 1 with "Jump" earlier in 1984.